Glenn A. Black Laboratory of Archaeology

 The Glenn A. Black Laboratory of Archaeology (GBL) was an archaeology research center and museum located in Bloomington, Indiana.
 In 2020 the GBL was merged with the Mathers Museum of World Cultures to become the new Indiana University Museum of Archaeology and Anthropology.
 The GBL was dedicated in honor of Indiana's first professional archaeologist Glenn A. Black.
 Black's adulthood was devoted to studying the people of Angel Mounds, a site that is still being worked with today.

 History

-The museum was dedicated on April 21, 1971, at the request of Eli Lilly, a close friend of Glenn A. Black, who also endowed the GBL with funds.
+After Glenn A. Black's death in 1964, Eli Lilly began arrangements to construct a building to house his archaeological collections alongside the cultural material from Angel Mounds.
+James H. Kellar, student of Glenn Black, later hired as Indiana Historical Society archaeologist, and then professor of Anthropology at Indiana University, was selected as the first director of the Glenn A. Black Laboratory of Archaeology.

+The design and construction of the building included: